How to Fix “CRITICAL_PROCESS_DIED” Error in Windows?

-This Blue Screen of Death error occurs when a critical background process for Windows or hardware stops working.
-This critical process can be a driver or the system files on which Windows or hardware relies.
+This Blue Screen of Death error occurs when a critical background process fundamental to Windows operation or hardware functionality unexpectedly terminates.
+Such a critical process might include a driver or system files upon which Windows or hardware operations depend.

 CRITICAL PROCESS DIED Error